Amazon Prime Day: Strategies to Personalize like a Goliath

 Cancel your plans, move your scheduled meetings, and get a babysitter because Amazon Prime Day is upon us.
 Created back in 2015, in its first year, Prime Day surpassed the infamous tradition of stomping over each other’s loved ones for decently priced electronics the day after sitting down to give thanks on Black Friday.
 In the eight years since, the event has expanded to more than 20 countries, with Prime members purchasing more than 300 million items worldwide during the popular sale.

-It’s not surprising– here are some mind-blowing facts about the scale of Prime:
+Here are some more mind-blowing facts about the scale of Prime:

-- Amazon Prime brought in $6.4 billion in 2016 (more than Yahoo!’s total revenue), making it a FORTUNE 500 company on its own.
+- Amazon Prime brought in $35.2 billion in 2022 (more than 3M’s total revenue that year), making it a FORTUNE 500 company on its own.

-Given Amazon’s insane advantage in economy of scale, competing with the Goliath on the basis of convenience and price is often a losing proposition.
+Given Amazon’s insane advantage and economies of scale, competing with the Goliath on the basis of convenience and price is often a losing proposition.
 Prime Day is the ultimate manifestation of this.

 So, how does a retailer compete?

 And, thankfully, you don’t need to be Amazon in order to get web personalization right.